Dizzy after eating? Feeling lightheaded from a meal could be postprandial hypotension

-Digestion is a complicated job that requires coordination between the digestive, nervous, and circulatory systems.
-To compensate for blood going to the stomach and small intestine during digestion, the heart beats faster while blood vessels far from the digestive system narrow.
+Digestion is a complicated job that requires precise coordination between the digestive, nervous, and circulatory systems.
+An early task is rerouting extra blood to the stomach and small intestine.
+To compensate for this diversion, the heart beats faster and harder while blood vessels far from the digestive system narrow.
 These two actions maintain blood pressure and blood flow to the brain, legs, and everywhere in between.

-Postprandial hypotension announces itself as dizziness and lightheadedness causing some people to fall, others to faint.
-It can trigger chest pain, disturb vision, or cause nausea.
-In most people, postprandial hypotension stems from aging-related changes that interfere with the body's ability to respond to sudden changes in blood pressure.
+Some people are genetically predisposed to postprandial hypotension.
+In others, it comes on after a stroke, accident, or other trauma damages key nerves or blood pressure sensors.
+In most people, though, postprandial hypotension stems from aging-related changes that interfere with the body's ability to respond quickly to sudden changes in blood pressure.

 A major culprit is high blood pressure, which stiffens arteries, making it harder for them to narrow and relax as needed.
 Failure of blood pressure sensors in the arteries or stretch receptors in the stomach (which alert other parts of the body that eating is under way) can lead to postprandial hypotension, as can diabetes, Parkinson's disease, and other nerve-damaging conditions.